-Here, the N400 on the word "rain" has a more pronounced negative deflection, because initially it does not fit as easily into its context.
+Here, the N400 on the word "rain" has a more pronounced negative deflection, because initially it requires more processing for meaning activation, meaning integration (with the text), or both.
 There is no antecedent for "rain" in the preceding sentence.
 Equivalently, the situation model contains no referent to which the new event, "the rain," can be attached.
 Unlike in (1), there is no "storm" event to support the integration of "the rain" into the model.
-Instead the reader must build a new structure around this new event.
+Instead the reader must build a structure around this new event.

 It is important to emphasize that the difference between texts (1) and (2) is not about their sensibility or coherence.
 Text (2) is fully sensible.
-Thus, the N400 comparison of texts (1) and (2) on "rain" is quite subtle compared with the more typical studies of the N400, which compare meaningful and anomalous sentences.
+Thus, the N400 comparison of texts (1) and (2) on "rain" is quite subtle compared with the more typical studies of the N400, which use anomalous sentences (e.g., "related anomaly" paradigm; Amsel, DeLong, & Kutas, 2015).
 For example, in a classic N400 study, an ERP recorded on "eat" in "The pizza was too hot to eat" was compared with the ERP recorded on the anomalous "drink" in "The pizza was too hot to drink" (Kutas & Hillyard, 1980).
-In these conditions, the N400 differences are dramatic and may be explained by expectancy violations (Kutas & Federmeier, 2000; Lau, Almeida, Hines, & Poeppel, 2009).
+In these conditions, the N400 differences are dramatic and may be explained by expectancy violations (Kutas & Federmeier, 2000; Lau, Almeida, Hines, & Poeppel, 2009; Van Petten & Luka, 2012).
 However, in our case, a comparison is made across sensible texts that differ only in the degree to which they invite an immediate word-to-text integration process.
 (See Brown & Hagoort, 1993, for an N400 interpretation based on post-lexical integration processes.)
 Expecting a certain word across a sentence boundary seems unhelpful to comprehension; nearly any grammatical sentence beginning can continue with coherent ties to the preceding sentence.
-Thus the reduction of the N400 in our case is not about expectancy violations, but about integration.
+Thus the reduction of the N400 in our case is not likely about expectancy violations, but about integration.

-The paraphrase effect and comprehension skill.
+The paraphrase effect and comprehension skill

 The word "rain" is better integrated with text (1) than with text (2).
 We refer to this as the paraphrase effect, with the understanding that this is not exactly the everyday sense of "paraphrase," that is, expressing an idea in words different from its original expression.
 In our usage, paraphrase is an implicit co-referential relation between a word or phrase in one sentence and a word or phrase in a following sentence.
-The co-referential relation is defined by the contents of the mental representation of the enriched semantic content of the text-the situation model.
+The co-referential relation is defined by the contents of the mental representation of the enriched semantic content of the text - the situation model.
 The paraphrase can update the situation model modestly (or merely reinforce the salience of a referent) while maintaining coherence.
 Thus, in text (1), "rain" is not another way of saying "storm."
-Rather, "rain" fine-tunes the mental model by identifying a correlate or consequence of the storm, which was established in the first sentence.
+Rather, "rain" fine-tunes - or elaborates - the mental model by identifying a correlate or consequence of the storm, which was established in the first sentence.

 The paraphrase effect reflects online comprehension, an updating of the situation model that integrates a word with a text representation.
 In addition to evidence for this integration process in ERP records, we discovered that skilled comprehenders showed the paraphrase effect more robustly than less skilled comprehenders, who were described as showing sluggish word-to-text integration (Perfetti et al., 2008).
 This sluggishness can have consequences for maintaining coherence across sentences, as memory resources, which are required for comprehension repairs, become less available.
+Recent work has supported this view of individual differences, finding that the paraphrase effect occurred only among highly skilled readers (Stafura & Perfetti, 2014).
+Thus, these anaphoric elaboration processes - centered on word level processing - are sensitive to reading ability.